pedro-coelho-dr/libreSenses/README.md

 ### Creating Models

-In Django, the `models.py` file is at the heart of the application's data representation, defining the structure of the data that the application will work with using Python and Django's ORM (Object-Relational Mapping) system.
+The `models.py` file is at the heart of the application's data representation, defining the structure of the data that the application will work with using Python and Django's ORM (Object-Relational Mapping) system.
 It also defines the structure of the database, using classes and fields that Django translates into database tables.

 #### Class Representation
 Each model in Django is a Python class that subclasses `django.db.models.Model`.
 This is similar to defining a class in Java, where each class represents an entity with its attributes and behaviors.
 For example, the `Film` class represents the film entity with attributes like title, year, rating, and methods that define its actions.